RodrigoMenegat/gardening/index.md

 Let's create the first hyperkink, shall we?

-Please, click, and I'll take you to ["On Language"](#on-language), where I give my reasoning about why I'm writing in English.
+Please, click, and I'll take you to <a class="internal" href="#on-language">On Language"</a>, where I give my reasoning about why I'm writing in English.

 # On Language

 I'm a native Portuguese speaker, and I express myself much butter in my own language.
-However, I decided to write this in English because, just 15 minutes before starting the garden, I was reading my first Haruki Muramaki book – "Ouça a canção do vento & Pinball 1973", in the Portuguese name.
+However, I decided to write this in English because, just 15 minutes before starting the garden, I was reading my first Haruki Muramaki book – <a class="external" href="https://www.goodreads.com/book/show/32853170-ou-a-a-can-o-do-vento-pinball-1973?ref=nav_sb_ss_1_9" target="_blank">"Ouça a canção do vento & Pinball 1973"</a>, in the Portuguese name.

 I still haven't gone too far.
 In fact, I was just reading the author's intro, where he explained his writing process.
 It turns out that he decided to write the beginning of the novel at first in English, and to adapt it into Japanese later.